Marquesan language: Dialect diversity

 North Marquesan exhibits some original characteristics.
 While some Polynesian languages maintained the velar nasal //ŋ//, many have lost the distinction between the nasals //ŋ// and //n//, merging both into //n//.
 North Marquesan, like South Island Māori dialects of New Zealand, prefers //k//.
 Another feature is that, while some Polynesian languages replace *k with //ʔ//, North Marquesan has retained it.
 (Tahitian and formal Samoan have no //k// whatsoever, and the //k// in modern Hawaiian is pronounced either [k] or [t] and derives from Polynesian *t.)

 The dialects of Ua Huka are often incorrectly classified as North Marquesan; they are instead transitional.
 While the island is in the northern Marquesas group, the dialects show more morphological and phonological affinities with South Marquesan.
 The North Marquesan dialects are sometimes considered two separate languages: North Marquesan and Tai Pi Marquesan, the latter being spoken in the valleys of the eastern third of the island of Nuku Hiva, in the ancient province of Tai Pi.
 Puka-Pukan, spoken in Puka-Puka and the Disappointment Islands in northeastern Tuamotu, is a dialect of South Marquesan, and should not be confused with the homonymous Pukapukan language spoken in Pukapuka, one of the Cook Islands.

+Phrases (North Marquesan)

+"Ua he'e oe, tu u haka-iki, ma te vakaf?" - You will go by the canoe, my chief?

+"Ka'oha nui te ha'a^te-pe'iu" - Cordial greetings to the chiefess.